tureus/rust-camp-2015/slides.md

   * Fascinating
   * Understands bytes on disk
-  * Should be simple enough, right?
-  * How hard can it be to write timestamps and points to disk?
+  * Writes points
+   * Through all archives
   * Should be easier than writing a ACID MVCC
     * Like, way easier
     * No real query planner
     * No multi-block joins
     * No transactions

+note: should be simple enough, right? how hard can it be to write timestamps and points to disk?

 ---